mopidy/mopidy/docs/changelog/index.md

   Deprecated methods were described with the `*args, **kwargs` of the wrapper added by the `deprecated` decorator instead of their own params. (#2284, !2296)

+- HTTP extension: Set the `Access-Control-Max-Age` header on CORS preflight responses.
+Browsers now cache the preflight result for two hours, instead of sending a preflight request before every cross-origin request. (#2043, !2285)

 - Stream extension: Fix crash when a PLS playlist has a missing or invalid `NumberOfEntries`.
 The parser now ignores the declared count and uses the `File` keys that the playlist has, in numeric order.
 Entries that a too low